vagrod/zara/README.md

 Code is open, so you can customize everything for your particular game needs.

 Saving/Loading of the engine state is fully supported (including the entire health status, active diseases, injuries, treatment progress, entire inventory, clothes, appliances).
+Of course anything you add to your implementation (new diseases, inventory items, injuries, everything) can be saved the same way too.
 The size of a serialized state object is about 14K (non-formatted JSON).
 Saving engine state is taking about 35ms, loading -- about 30.